sherpa/sherpa/docs/developer/index.rst

 "Development mode" means that the tests will pick up changes in the Python source files without running ``pip`` again (which can take some time).
-Only if you change the C code, you will have to explicitly run the installation again to see the changes in the tests.
+Only if you change the C++ code, you will have to explicitly run the installation again to see the changes in the tests.
 After the installation, ``pytest`` can run all the tests.
 In the sherpa root directory call::